This post is also available in: Spanish

 Listen and speak in Spanish; the more the better

 VamosAudioblog emphasizes learning from audio activities.
 In the audioblog section you will find dialogues, monologues and interviews followed by practical and fun activities that will reinforce your comprehension.
 They show the real Spanish used in everyday conversations, also addressing different themes.
 If you’re starting, notice that the audios are classified by level to acquire new knowledge in a logical and organized manner.

 Make the most of what this audioblog offers.
 Each audio in the blog comes with its transcription.
 So that you get the best results I suggest you follow the following recommendations:

 Listen to the audio you have chosen as many times as you need without looking at the transcription.
 Remember to start with audios adapted to your level.

-Have a look to the vocabulary section where you can find definitions of words and grammatical structures used in the audio with examples.
-In occasions they might help you understand the context.
+Have a look to the vocabulary section if needed, where you can find definitions of words and grammatical structures used in the audio with examples.
+They could help you understand the context.